codooor/blogQL/README.md

 ## Current Issues / Future Features / Hurdles

 #### **MAJOR ISSUES**
- - ~~TOKEN not created or storing as cookie to frontend.
+ - ~~TOKEN not created storing with onClick.
 Successfull on the backend~~

  ---